What is an Accounting Standard?

 An accounting standard is a standardized guiding principle that determines the policies and practices of financial accounting.
 Accounting standards not only improve the transparency of financial reporting but also facilitates financial accountability.

-An accounting standard is relevant to a company’s finances.
+An accounting standard is relevant to a company’s financial reporting.
 Some common examples of accounting standards are segment reporting, goodwill accounting, an allowable method for depreciation, business combination, lease classification, a measure of outstanding share, and revenue recognition.

 The Generally Accepted Accounting Principles (GAAP) is the primary accounting standard adopted by the U.S. Securities and Exchange Commission (SEC).
 GAAPs were designated in the United States and form the basis of accepted accounting standards for preparing and reporting financial statements across the world.